The London Green Directory!

 While the government of Ontario retains the primary responsibility for environmental protection, the Environmental Bill of Rights (EBR) provides every resident with formal rights to participate in decisions being made on environmental issues.
 An Environmental Registry provides public access to notices on new or revised laws, regulations, policies and programs through government ministries covered by the EBR.
 The Environmental Commissioner of Ontario is responsible for monitoring that our government fulfills its obligations under the EBR, including the registry.

-For air quality, the ministry oversees legislation and regulations that set strict air standards, facility Certificates of Approval to ensure companies operate within their limits, inspections and investigations of companies out of compliance with regulations and conditions of their Certificates of Approval and education and informing the public on ways to reduce air pollution and protect themselves from effects of poor air quality.
+For air quality, the ministry oversees legislation and regulations that set strict air standards, facility Certificates of Approval to ensure companies operate within their limits, inspections and investigations of companies out of compliance with regulations and conditions of their Certificates of Approval and education and informing the public on ways to reduce air pollution and protect themselves from the effects of poor air quality.

-The province has a Toxics Reduction Program which encourages companies to reduce use of toxic substances where it is possible for the health of Ontarians and for the protection of the environment.
+The province has a Toxics Reduction Program which encourages companies to reduce the use of toxic substances where it is possible for the health of Ontarians and for the protection of the environment.
 The program makes them look at how and why they use or create toxic substances.
 It also outlines what they must report and gives planning requirements.
 The program also gives people information about the toxic substances.
 Facilities are required to: report and track their use of substances including how it is used, created, released and recycled; and create a plan to reduce their use of each substance.

 The Montreal Protocol — an agreement to protect the stratospheric ozone layer by phasing out ozone depleting substances — globally agreed that developing countries would phase out 90% of HCFCs by 2015 and completely phase them out by 2020.
 In 2016, the Kigali amendment was passed to phase down production and consumption of HFC worldwide (CFCs are already controlled under this protocol).